jpouvrard/starter-react-appwrite/README.md

    - Update the `LICENSE` to the correct license and name
    - Change the `name` and `author` properties in `package.json`
    - Clean up the `README.md`
+4. Copy `.env.example` to `.env` and fill in the values.
-4. You are good to go.
+5. You are good to go.
 Start the project with `npm run dev` and you will see an altered Vite starting screen with Vite, React, Biome and Tailwind styled using Tailwind classes.